-Analysis: The structure is designated as a contributing resource within a local historic district.
+Analysis: The structure is designated as a contributing resource within a National Register historic district.
 The resource is a Wood Frame Minimal Traditional building, which has a distinct set of architectural characteristics.
-The proposed roof is not a successful replacement for the original metal shingles roofing system.
+The proposed roof is not a successful replacement for the original metal shingle roofing system.